Shake Up Your Garden With Elephant Ears

 LOTS OF CHOICES

 With the growing interest in elephant ears, plant breeders have been introducing some exciting new varieties.
 When selecting plants for your garden, pay attention to the description.
-While some elephant ears, such as Colocasia esculenta can reach 7 feet tall, others like Mojito and White Lava top out at 2 or 3 feet.
+While some elephant ears, such as Colocasia esculenta can reach 7 feet tall, others top out at 2 or 3 feet.

 In addition to height , elephant ears also have different growth habits.
 Some, like Black Magic, send up a small number of tall, primary stems with big leaves.
 Others, such as Hawaiian Punch, have smaller leaves, but still have a big presence because they produce a large clump with lots of stems.